DXP vs CMS vs WEM: which is the best solution for your business?

 Benefits and limitations of a CMS

 Content management systems simplify the process of sharing content with online users.
-With features such as version management and multiple user access, a CMS will make it easier to keep your brand voice and image consistent.
-CMS Solutions are simple to use, with recognizable features that anyone, with or without technical knowledge, can use with ease.
+With features such as version management and multiple user access, an intranet CMS will make it easier to keep your brand voice and image consistent.
+They are simple to use, with recognizable features that anyone, with or without technical knowledge, can use with ease.

 Content management systems do have limitations in terms of personalization and alone, are not advanced enough to support omnichannel marketing.
 For this, complex integrations with other software types are necessary, which can be time consuming and costly.